caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 one or more dataset collections.
 It provides a static file service as well as a JSON API for each collection.
 Let's call this [recipes_api.yaml](recipes_api.yaml).

+# Part 2: Setting up our web service, configuring the web service

 ~~~yaml
 #!/usr/bin/env -S datasetd
 host: localhost:8001